loadOne

 Since we know it will have exactly one value, we can pass it into the callback as a single value and our callback will be able to use it directly without having to perform any manual grouping.

-This unary dependency is useful for fixed values (for example, those from GraphQL field arguments) and values on the GraphQL context such as clients to various APIs and other data sources.
+This shared dependency is useful for fixed values (for example, those from GraphQL field arguments) and values on the GraphQL context such as clients to various APIs and other data sources.

 An example of the callback function might be:

-async function batchGetUserFromDbById(ids, { attributes, unary }) {
+async function batchGetUserFromDbById(ids, { attributes, shared }) {

 const rows = await dbClient.query(